dynamyc010/csgo-easy-knives/README.md

 3- Pull the `csgo` directory in there.

+4- In-game, load into an offline match and type in `exec knives` in your console!

 (Feel free to check out the contents of the script, it's not much tbh)

+# /!\ This script is *NOT* a skin changer!
+You can't get banned for this, but you can't use this outside of offline matches *you* host either!

+**Still, I don't claim responsibility for any damage done!** (even though there's little to no real danger inside the script; it's just commands that you could type in your console by yourself)